 This is one of the most frequently asked questions I get when discussing strategy with my clients: If we don’t have resources to be present on all the channels and platforms we would like to be, how do we choose?

 There are three main questions to ask yourself:

 - Where do your clients hang out?

 - What are your resources like?

 Your own preferences are important because especially in the beginning, creating content takes time and commitment.
-If you don’t like to platform you’ve chosen, it will be hard to find the motivation to create fresh content regularly.
+If you don’t like the platform you’ve chosen, it will be hard to find the motivation to create fresh content regularly.

-Then the resources: if you’re a one (wo)manshow with only occasional help, you need to choose well.
+Then the resources: if you’re a one (wo)man show with only occasional help, you need to choose well.
 I recommend a golden rule of 3:

 one big content marketing project, such as blog, vlog or podcast